Azure-Samples/cargotracker-liberty-aks/README.md

 ### Workflow description

-As mentioned above, the app template uses the [official Azure offer for running Liberty on AKS](https://aka.ms/liberty-aks).
-The workflow uses the source code behind that offer by checking it out and invoking it from Azure CLI.
+The workflow uses the source code behind the [official Azure offer for running Liberty on AKS](https://aka.ms/liberty-aks) by checking it out and invoking it from Azure CLI.

 #### Job: preflight